Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Method

-We then concatenate the text representations of the shuffled transcripts $\{t_{o_i}\}_{i=1}^K$ and the video representations of the sampled video clip $\{v_j\}_{j=0}^N$, and feed them into SortFormer to perform multi-head self-attention.
-SortFormer attempts to sort the order of the transcripts by attending to the text features of all transcripts and the visual features of the unmasked video clip.
-We model the prediction of the transcript orders as a $K$-way classification task.
-The first $K$ output representations of SortFormer $\{z_{o_i}\}_{i=1}^K$ are further fed into a linear classifier to predict the order $p_i\in\mathbb{R}^K$, where $p_i$ denotes the probability that the transcript is the \emph{i}-th transcript in the original ordered sequence.
-For the transcript $T_{o_i}$, the groundtruth classification label should be $o_i$.
+We then concatenate the text representations of the shuffled transcripts $\{t_{o_i}\}_{i=1}^K$ and the video representations of the sampled video clip $\{v_j\}_{j=0}^N$, and perform multi-head self-attention among them.
+Our model attempts to sort the transcripts in the correct order by attending to the text features of all transcripts and the visual features of the unmasked video clip.
+We model the prediction of the transcript orders as a $K$-way classification task for each transcript.
+The first $K$ output representations after the joint attention are further fed into a linear classifier to predict the order $p\in\mathbb{R}^K$, where $p_j$ denotes the probability that the transcript is the \emph{j}-th transcript in the original ordered sequence.
+For the transcript $T_{o_i}$, the ground truth classification label should be $o_i$.

-The pretext task of TVTS regularizes the video encoder to contextualize what is happening over time, so that it can provide enough knowledge for SortFormer to figure out the chronological order of the shuffled transcripts.
-It improves the capability of the video encoder to learn spatiotemporal representations that enable temporal commonsense reasoning.
+The pretext task of TVTS regularizes the model to contextualize what is happening over time, so that it can provide enough knowledge for our model to figure out the chronological order of the shuffled transcripts.
+It improves the capability of the model to learn spatiotemporal representations that can be transferred to downstream tasks.
+We compare our method with other works that also adopt an ordering-based pretext task for pre-training in Sec.~\ref{sec:comparison}.